Winter session: Rajya Sabha adjourned till 2 PM | english.lokmat.com

 Winter session: Rajya Sabha adjourned till 2 PM

-Rajya Sabha has been adjourned till 2 PM on Monday amid ruckus by members of Parliament over the Nagaland Firing incident.
+Rajya Sabha has been adjourned till 2 PM on Monday following ruckus created by the Opposition parties seeking revocation of suspension of 12 MPs from the House.

-Rajya Sabha has been adjourned till 2 PM on Monday amid ruckus by members of Parliament over the Nagaland Firing incident.
+Rajya Sabha has been adjourned till 2 PM on Monday following ruckus created by the Opposition parties seeking revocation of suspension of 12 MPs from the House.

 Earlier, Rajya Sabha has been adjourned till noon following a demand by members of the Parliament for Union Home Minister Amit Shah's statement over the Nagaland firing incident.